 However, the one-year limitation doesn’t apply to criminal activity or excessive force offenses, according to the document.

-In addition, at least a dozen other states incorporate this bill of rights, or also called LEOBoR, which has a provision where an officer isn’t interrogated for 10 days “until representation is obtained.”
+In addition, at least a dozen other states incorporate this bill of rights, also called LEOBoR, which has a provision where an officer isn’t interrogated for 10 days “until representation is obtained.”

 While questioned, an officer may receive “personal necessities and rest periods as reasonably necessary.”